-Undergraduate students who study Psychology at Temple develop critical thinking skills through courses that emphasize the scientific basis of psychology, statistical analysis and experimental design.
+Undergraduate students who study psychology at Temple University develop critical thinking skills through courses that emphasizing the scientific basis of psychology, statistical analysis and experimental design.
 Advanced courses introduce students to current psychological research on mental disorders and treatments, learning and memory, social development, and many other topics.
 Students are encouraged to develop applied skills through focused experiential learning in research laboratories and through community-based internships.

-Our nationally ranked graduate program provides doctoral training across four areas of psychology: Clinical Psychology, Brain and Cognitive Sciences, Developmental Psychology, and Social Psychology.
-The intensive, full-time doctoral program is highly research-focused and allows for students to gain experiences across multiple research methodologies and laboratory environments.
+Our nationally ranked graduate program provides doctoral training across four areas of psychology: Clinical Psychology, Cognition and Neuroscience, Developmental Psychology and Social Psychology.
+The intensive, full-time doctoral program is highly research-focused and allows students to gain experiences across multiple research methodologies and laboratory environments.

 Leaders in Our Field

-Our 45 full-time faculty members have won many national and international awards and are experienced leaders in their fields.
+The 32 faculty appointed in our doctoral training programs have won many national and international awards and are experienced leaders in their fields.
 Their research teams are addressing questions at the forefront of psychological science.